Is Splenda Bad for You? Health Risks of Sucralose Unraveled

 Sucralose is a sugar-free, non-nutritive artificial sweetener, meaning it contains no calories or nutrients.
-It is commonly known by the brand name Splenda, but it’s important to note that Splenda is the brand name for a sugar substitute product that contains sucralose and small amounts of filler (dextrose and maltodextrin).
+It is commonly confused with the brand name Splenda®, but it’s important to note that Splenda® is not synonymous with sucralose.

 Sucralose was discovered in 1976 by a young scientist at a British college who misheard the instructions to test the sucralose compound and rather tasted it and was surprised by its sweetness.